Title V Maternal and Child Health Needs Assessment

 - Communities and Families, including Fathers

-The Division of Child & Family Health is using a mixed methods approach, informed by best practices and evidence-based research, to conduct the needs assessment.
-In conducting needs assessment activities, the Needs Assessment Team will operate from a trauma-informed intersectional framework that aims to advance health equity and acknowledge the strengths of our state’s communities.
+The Division of Child & Family Health used a mixed methods approach to conduct the needs assessment.
+In conducting needs assessment activities, the Needs Assessment Team operated from a trauma-informed intersectional framework that aimed to advance health and racial equity and acknowledge the strengths of our state’s communities.

 For more information see our Title V Maternal and Child Health Needs Assessment Plan (PDF).